What are Blackboard AI Conversations?

 Tips

-Be aware the AI Conversation has no definite end point, and it may be unclear what the starting input should be; the tool usually begins the conversation with the prompt: “Please share your initial thoughts.”
-If you have not been provided with an initial starting statement, then here is an example you can use:
+Be aware the AI Conversation always starts with, “Please share your initial thoughts.”
+If you have not been provided with an initial starting statement, here is an example you can use:

 “I am practicing my knowledge of [insert your topic title] and I want to explore [insert key question or objective]”